jlelong/LaTeX-Workshop-wiki/Intellisense.md

 - The files of a LaTeX project are searched for any already used commands in the form `mycommand` followed by several `{}` groups.
 Then, a snippet is dynamically built for each of them and they are added to the command completion list.
 - When [`latex-workshop.intellisense.package.enabled`](#latex-workshopintellisensepackageenabled) is `true`, the command completion list is also populated with the commands provided by all the _standard_ packages used in the project (through `\usepackage`).
 The list of commands provided by every package is described [here](https://github.com/LaTeXing/LaTeX-cwl).
 Note that homemade packages are ignored in this mechanism because they do not come with a `.cwl` file.
 - If you use personal macro files and want them to be taken into account by intellisense but store them in some `texmf` structure or dedicated directory.
 Just add the directory containing the file to [`latex-workshop.latex.texDirs`](Compile#latex-workshoplatextexDirs).
 The file must be loaded in the LaTeX project through the `\input` macro.
+- If you write your own package along with the corresponding `.cwl` file, you can use the Python script [pkgcommand.py](https://github.com/James-Yu/LaTeX-Workshop/master/dev/pkgcommand.py)

+    ```
+    python pkgcommand.py -i mypackage.cwl -o destdir
+    ```

+  You will find two files `mypackage_cmd.json` and `mypackage_env.json` in `destdir` containing intellisense data for command respectively environment completion.
+To enable the extension to load these files, add `destdir` to [`latex-workshop.intellisense.package.dirs`](#latex-workshopintellisensepackagedirs).
+Note it only works when [`latex-workshop.intellisense.package.enabled`](#latex-workshopintellisensepackageenabled) is set to `true`.

 - The completion list can use either placeholders or tabstops.
 The default is to use tabstops, but it can be changed using [`latex-workshop.intellisense.useTabStops.enabled`](#latex-workshopintellisenseuseTabStopsenabled).
   - placeholders: they provide meaningful information on the arguments but prevent any autocompletion trigger.
   - tabstops: they enable us to directly trigger autocompletion again for citations and references.